soccin/Compgen2016_VariantCalling/Labs/3_Tertiary/exercises/1_PICARD_A.md

 to keep the colors and get paging to work.

 What we want to do is sort some of the SAM files we generated in the previous exercise.
 The command to do that is SortSam.
-PICARD is actually the exact opposite of STAR; while STAR is one of the most unfriendly (almost hostile) of programs I have seen PICARD is super nice and useful.
+PICARD has super nice and useful help screens.
 Type
 ```bash
 	java -jar $PICARD SortSam
 ```